5 Must-See Destinations in Southeastern Arizona

 Yes, I had a hat and water – with electrolytes; but the combination of 80-degree heat and exertion level was a bit too much for me.
 Maybe I could have made it?
 I didn’t want to take that chance, though, with more than half the trail remaining.
 There was also the option of taking the longer, less rocky route; but not knowing if there was any shade made us unsure.
 When in doubt, go with what you know.

-Sierra Vista is a good-sized town near Fort Huachuca (Army) that has most of your big box stores, grocers, and plenty of restaurants from local to chains.
+The third location in our must-see destinations of southeastern Arizona is the city of Sierra Vista, which is a good-sized town near Fort Huachuca (Army) that has most of your big box stores, grocers, and plenty of restaurants from local to chains.
 This is the nearest and best place to stock up, purchase repair or maintenance items, and run general errands while in the area.
-One Thursday, you could check out the year-round Farmer’s Market and the museum at the Army Fort.
+On Thursdays, you could check out the year-round Farmer’s Market and the museum at the Army Fort.

 So, as much as we were leery of the town especially after disappointing Deadwood; we decided to check out Tombstone.
 Yes, it was touristy; but it was actually fun to visit.
 We walked around the shops and read all the history plaques lining the street.
 I loved those plaques for reminding people that all the ‘characters’ we’ve read about or seen in movies were actually real people and that they were surrounded by other, less famous, real people – shopkeepers, barbers, farmers.